elespdn/collation_spelling/readme.md

 #### Proposal:

 # AUTOMATIC COLLATION OF MEDIEVAL LANGUAGES.
-ISOLATING ORTHOGRAPHIC VARIATIONS.
+ISOLATING ORTHOGRAPHICAL VARIATIONS.

 When collating texts, scholars often need to distinguish between formal and substantive variation.
 Formal variation is often dismissed as non relevant for analyzing the relations among the witnesses, for example in stemmatics (even if this practice has been challenged by Andrews 2016).
 What is referred as formal variation may vary, from orthographical to morphological changes.

 Orthographical variation, in particular, is a kind of formal variation considered non relevant for other than linguistic analysis.
-In the case of automatic collation, orthographic instability introduces a number of variations that should be kept distinguished from others (formal or substantive), for easiness of interpretation of the output.
+In the case of automatic collation, orthographical instability introduces a number of variations that should be kept distinguished from others (formal or substantive), for easiness of interpretation of the output.

 Example 1
 A: Lors conte li rois a la reine coment la dame del lac